mduesterhoeft/spring-restdocs-raml-talk/docs/index.md

 ## Sure, we can!

 - One repository that composes all public documentation from the relevant microservices
+- Placeholders in centralised .yml files
 - Doc changes notifier via mail
-- Placeholders in centralised .yml files
-- Templates for https requests
 - .yml file in a centralised repository representing the test data that can be reused by all microservices

 ---